nathanesau/rushhour_solver/docs/README.md

 ## Explanation

-### Dijkstra's algorithm
+### Solve Algorithm

-It is a breadth-first search algorithm on an unweighted graph using a priority queue.
+Use breadth-first search algorithm.
+Store nodes in a priority queue sorted by distance.

+To explain how the algorithm works, I first go through how the algorithm works for a simple maze.
+Then I make a few modifications to the code for the Rush Hour case.

 #### Case #1: Simple Maze